 If you own a white colored dog, or you have a small breed, then I’m sure you know how frustrating tear stains can be.

 What Are Tear stains exactly?

-It’s quite similar to what happens when you get some dirt in your eyes: the eye will begin to tear up as a defense mechanism to flush away dirt, debris, or irritants.
+It’s quite similar to what happens when you get some dirt in your eyes: the eye will begin to tear up as a defence mechanism to flush away dirt, debris, or irritants.

-But with Epiphora the eyes water constantly, draining into surrounding coat and causing red or brown stains.
+But with Epiphora – the eyes water constantly draining into surrounding coat and causing red or brown stains.